phanumat/Documentation/device-type-developers-guide/building-zigbee-device-handlers.rst

 Using the ZigBee Device Form
 ----------------------------

-To integrate a new ZigBee switch or bulb with SmartThings, you can use the *From ZigBee Device Form*.
+To integrate a new ZigBee switch or bulb with PEA HiVE, you can use the *From ZigBee Device Form*.

 .. image:: ../img/device-types/zigbee-form.png